DD2480-group8-VT24/apps-android-commons/report.md

    **0.5 hours** - syncing

+   **0.5 hours** - Reviewing and discussing Melissas code

-3. reading documentation;
+4. reading documentation;

    **1 hour** - Initial analysis work for issue #3463, getting an understanding of the issue and solution (and the problem with having it as our main issue)

    **1 hour** - Reading documentation related to issue #5284, more specifically how uploading works

-4. configuration and setup;
+5. configuration and setup;

    **1 hour** - Getting the project and Android Studio to run